LiquidityGate/lqg-ai/documents/articles/twoPathForDefi.md

 In looking across the DeFi landscape, it becomes clear that lending has historically gravitated toward decentralized brokers, with no complete protocol taking hold.

-In the second part of this article, I’ll discuss how DeFi lending could benefit from more trustless and general protocols and how Morpho could approach this opportunity.
+In the second part of this article, I’ll discuss how DeFi lending could benefit from more trustless and general protocols and how LQG could approach this opportunity.

-Part 2 of this article is available at the following link: The Metamorphosis DeFi Lending Needs.
+Part 2 of this article is available at the following link: The MetaLQGsis DeFi Lending Needs.